No results found, please try again. Reset selections.

 Title IX of the Education Amendments of 1972 (commonly known as "Title IX") is a federal law that prohibits discrimination on the basis of sex in federally funded education programs and activities.
 Sex discrimination includes sexual harassment, and sexual and relationship violence.
 When the University receives a complaint, it will respond to the complaint in a prompt and equitable manner.
 Every complaint is based on its own facts and circumstances, which can impact the course of response.
 DePaul University prohibits retaliation against any person, including complainants, respondents and witnesses exercising their rights and/or responsibilities in good faith pursuant to Title IX and related University policies.

-Jessica Landis is the Title IX Coordinator for DePaul University.
-The Title IX Coordinator's Office is located in Suite 307 of the Lincoln Park Student Center (2250 N. Sheffield Ave).
+The director of Gender Equity serves as DePaul University’s Title IX coordinator.
+The director of Gender Equity/Title IX coordinator’s office is located in Suite 307 of the Lincoln Park Student Center (2250 N. Sheffield Ave).
 Please call (312-362-8970) or email (email@example.com) to schedule a meeting.
 Walk-ins are welcome.

-As appropriate, the Title IX Coordinator works with other offices to address Title IX complaints and other Title IX compliance issues.
+As appropriate, the director of Gender Equity/Title IX coordinator works with other offices to address Title IX complaints and other Title IX compliance issues.
 These offices include Student Affairs, Academic Affairs, Human Resources, Athletics, Compliance and Risk Management, Enrollment Management and Marketing, and others as appropriate.

 More information about DePaul's response to Title IX complaints and sexual and relationship violence can be found on the Public Safety website.